SmarDex-Ecosystem/usdn-contracts/INVARIANTS.md

 # README

-Assuming you have Echidna installed, it should be as easy as
+Assuming you have Echidna installed

 `npm run echidna` to launch echidna with npm

 # Invariants being Tested

-## Stateful tests

 ## Protocol tests